Vyoma-Kanani/TensorFlow/README.md

 # TensorFlow
-This repository contains the concepts of TensorFlow  by implementing it on various datasets.
+This repository contains the concepts of Neural Network and Convolution Neural Network using different models on various datasets.

 Datasets
 * MNIST